Black Workers at Ohio Ford Plant Denounce Racist Taunts

 Workers organized two protests at Ford Motor Co.'s engine plant in Lima, Ohio, on June 19.
 One was a picket at shift change made up primarily of Black workers, objecting both to blatant racial insults and to a hierarchy that they allege keeps Black employees from moving up.

-The other was a one-day strike by white workers in the factory's tool room, who boycotted work to protest the firing of fellow toolmaker Brent Von Lehmden.
-Von Lehmden had hung a stuffed monkey in the work area where it was seen by a Black apprentice.
+The other was a one-day strike by white workers in the factory's tool room, who boycotted work to protest the firing of a fellow journeyman toolmaker who had hung a stuffed monkey in the work area where it was seen by a Black apprentice.

-The monkey incident was only the latest in a series of insults at the plant in the last few years.
+The monkey incident was only one of a series of insults at the plant in the last few years.
 Racist graffiti has been scrawled in restrooms.
 Nooses have been found.

 “I am on the civil and human rights committee,” said one Black 10-year employee, “and people come to me with issues weekly.
 And I have to tell them about our process, the systemically racist process that has proven over and over again that nothing will be done.”